 Follow the Scottish Government’s National Discussion Consultation page to find out more about what happens next.

 2. Review of Qualifications and Assessments.

-We are now co-compiling our response to another key policy consultation: the forthcoming Review of Qualifications and Assessments, led by Professor Louise Hayward.
-We will share this with you in due course.
+We have also co-compiled our response to another key policy consultation: the current Review of Qualifications and Assessments, led by Professor Louise Hayward.
+You can view this here.

 3. The refresh of the national Learning for Sustainability Action Plan

 Learning for Sustainability is is an approach to life and learning which enables learners, educators, schools and their wider communities to build a socially-just, sustainable and equitable society.
 Since 2013, Scotland’s national strategy on LfS has meant that:

 - All learners have an entitlement to learning for sustainability.

 - In line with the GTCS Professional Standards, every practitioner, school and education leader should demonstrate learning for sustainability in their practice.